NOWUM/open-energy-data-server/docs/source/getting_started.md

 Any table in any schema can be read from, but tables outisde the "public" schema require setting of additional header parameters to function.

-For examples see: [http export examples](/docs/http_export_examples.md) or [Example Projects](https://github.com/NOWUM/OEDS-Examples).
+For examples see: [http export examples](https://github.com/NOWUM/open-energy-data-server/blob/main/docs/http_export_examples.md) or [Example Projects](https://github.com/NOWUM/OEDS-Examples).

 ### Grafana
-Grafana is provisioned using this [configuration](/data/provisioning/grafana/provisioning/datasources/datasource.yml) and this [dashboard](/data/provisioning/grafana/provisioning/dashboards/dashboard.yml).
+Grafana is provisioned using this [configuration](https://github.com/NOWUM/open-energy-data-server/blob/main/data/provisioning/grafana/datasources/datasource.yml) and these [dashboards](https://github.com/NOWUM/open-energy-data-server/tree/main/data/provisioning/grafana/dashboards).

 If there are no datasources and dashboards shown upon startup, you can manually add the datasource and dashboard using the same configuration as the provisioning.